 “Failing to plan is planning to fail”.
 It’s a cliché but it’s true.
 Just saying that you want something to change will not make it happen.

-Once you’ve identified your WHY, you need an action plan…preferably written somewhere where you will see it multiple times a day.
+Once you’ve identified your WHY, you need an action plan…preferably written down and put somewhere where you will see it multiple times a day.

 Whether it is your eating plan, your exercise plan, your savings plan…write it down and put the steps in place to make it happen.
 Do you need to clean out your pantry of unhealthy food, toss out the alcohol, replace with alternatives, buy some exercise gear?